FinOps-Open-Cost-and-Usage-Spec/foundation/w3c_patent_workflow.md

 * `candidate_recommendation` (Equal to the "Candidate Recommendation" document status)
 * `main` (Equal to the "Recommendation" document status)

-The W3C Patent document statuses of "Last Call Working Draft" and "Proposed Recommendation" are reflected by Pull Requests to be reviewed and approved by the relevant groups.
+The [W3C Patent][W3C Patent] document statuses of "Last Call Working Draft" and "Proposed Recommendation" are reflected by Pull Requests to be reviewed and approved by the relevant groups.

 Git tags using [Semantic Versioning 2.0](https://semver.org/spec/v2.0.0.html) will be used to mark the official releases.